psoloway/puppetlabs-tomcat/README.md

 #####`$service_ensure`

-*Optional.* Specifies whether the Tomcat service should be on or off.
+*Optional.* Specifies whether the Tomcat service should be running.
+Maps to the `ensure` parameter of the native `service` resource.
 Valid options: 'true', 'false', 'present', and 'absent'.
 Default: 'present'.

 #####`$use_init`